 I tell my clients that if I see their short sale approval letter contains a release of liability, I cannot advise them of such.
 I tell them to call a lawyer.
 If the letter is unclear or does not specifically spell it out, I will suggest that the seller contact a lawyer to try to obtain a release of liability.
 Under no circumstances do I give legal advice.

 I will not be astonished to hear of sellers filing lawsuits against their real estate agents because those agents assured them the lender would not go after a deficiency judgment.
 Even in California, where we are lucky to have certain non-recourse loans, that non-recourse typically applies to foreclosures, not to short sales.
-In other words, a seller who did a short sale on a purchase-money loan has no guarantee that a short sale lender will release them unless the lender specifically releases the seller.
+In other words, a seller who made a short sale on a purchase-money loan has no guarantee that a short sale lender will release them unless the lender specifically releases the seller.

 We do have Section 580e of the California Civil Code, added January 1, 2011, but that has not yet been tested in court, and it does not apply to secondary financing nor to previous years.